regosen/Gapless-5/README.md

 Gapless 5 &nbsp; <img src="https://ccrma.stanford.edu/~regosen/gapless5.gif" width="123" height="51">
 =========

-Gapless JavaScript/CSS audio player for HTML5
+A gapless JavaScript/CSS audio player for HTML5

 **PROBLEM**: There are 2 modern API's for playing audio through the web, and both of them have problems: